Librarika/manual/docs/member-area.md

 ## My Bookings

-My Bookings section will list all of your currently active bookings along with their due date and status.
+My bookings section will list all of your currently active bookings along with their due date and status.

 To view your active bookings, please follow the below steps: